WhyAre/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103-F15-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your TAskbook.

 1. Open a command terminal,
    `cd` into the folder you put the jar file in,